xlqian/asgard/README.md

 ## How to use

 To use Asgard with Navitia, you will need to give Jormungandr a configuration file telling Navitia to use Asgard for every street_network_modes you want.
+This file should be located in the `INSTANCE_DIR` which is set in the [default_settings.py](https://github.com/CanalTP/navitia/blob/dev/source/jormungandr/jormungandr/default_settings.py#L9).
 Here's a (not so) basic one:

 ```json
 {